feltcute/ModdingDocsMGD/Doc/Events/Additions.rst

 This is for avoiding compatibility issues with other mods making additions to menus, notably those adding additional choices to say, the night life menu for the Brothel.
 See the example below for details of the implementation, and the _MenuAdditionExample.json file in the game folders for a further example to experiment with if needed.

-If the menu you are adding to from the base doesn't have a ``"FinalOption"`` in use already, it is intended to be applied to back out or leave options so it's always at the bottom of the menu, ``"OverrideOption"`` must be used prior to a menu choice such as ``"FinalOption"`` so it properly clears any duplicates of the original choice in the menu while ensuring no compatibility issues should arise with other mods.
+If the menu you are adding to from the base doesn't have a ``"FinalOption"`` in use already, it's intended to be applied to back out or leave options so it's always at the bottom of the menu, ``"OverrideOption"`` must be used prior to a menu choice such as ``"FinalOption"`` so it properly clears any duplicates of the original choice in the menu while ensuring no compatibility issues should arise with other mods.

 .. code-block:: javascript